bt3gl/building_blog/content/heroku_crash.md

 $ git push heroku master (or any branch you like)
 ```

-In the root of your project, go ahead and create a Git repository, commit, add, push:
+In the root of your project, go ahead, and create a Git repository, commit, add, push:

 ```
 $ git init